The best gaming monitor 2023: top-tier displays for gaming

 Refresh rate: When you’re mostly looking to play Counter-Strike and other first-person shooters like it, refresh rate is even more vital.
 The higher the refresh rate, the more frames per second (fps) the monitor can support, leading to a considerably smoother gaming experience.
 A 60Hz refresh rate is still the most common in 2022, and there are some 120Hz 4K monitors as well.
 However, refresh rates of 144Hz and even 200Hz are becoming more prominent – not to mention, more and more necessary.

 Response time: An excellent gaming monitor offers low response times, which means you’re getting fast and fluid actions, with little to no input lag.
 The lowest response time for TN monitors (we’ll get to this in the next section) is 1 millisecond, whereas the newer IPS monitors typically have slower 4ms response times.
-When you’re playing games competitively, it’s vital to keep this number as low as you can in order to avoid latency.
+When you’re playing games competitively, it’s vital to keep this number as low as you can to avoid latency.

 Panel type: This is where things get a little technical.
 The type of panel a gaming monitor uses will largely contribute to its response time and image clarity.
 TN (twisted nematic) panels, which are often more affordable, have the lowest response times but usually don’t come with great viewing angles.
 IPS (in-plane switching) panels, on the other hand, have fantastic viewing angles and color reproduction, but usually have higher response times.
-Meanwhile, VA (vertical alignment) panels are between the two, although its slow response times makes these panels rare in the gaming world.
+Meanwhile, VA (vertical alignment) panels are between the two, although its slow response times make these panels rare in the gaming world.

-Viewing Angle: While most people play games right in front of their gaming monitor, this isn’t always be the case, particularly when there is an audience.
+Viewing Angle: While most people play games right in front of their gaming monitor, this isn’t always the case, particularly when there is an audience.
 A monitor’s viewing angles tell you what angle you can look at the monitor from and still make out a clear image.
 The closer these numbers are to 180, the better your viewing experience will be when standing further to either side of the monitor or looking at it from above or below.

 G-Sync and FreeSync: You've probably noticed that many of the best gaming monitors in 2022 come with either G-Sync or FreeSync technology – sometimes even both.
-These help keep frames per second (fps) smooth, combat screen tearing and minimize input lag.
+These help keep frames per second (fps) smooth, combat screen tearing, and minimize input lag.
 G-Sync is developed by Nvidia, so it requires an Nvidia GPU.
 And, the tech is built into the monitor, which can bump up their price tag.
 FreeSync, on the other hand, was made by AMD.
 Since it is free to use by manufacturers, the monitors that have them are usually more economical.

 What kind of monitor is best for gaming?